 Gulf of Mexico

-Most of the offshore angling this month will be focused on mixed-bag bottom fishing which is so productive that if you drop a bait onto just about any bit of rocky bottom from 10 to 25 miles out into the Gulf, you probably won't get it back.
-Mangrove snapper, triggerfish, grunts, sheepshead, porgys, hogfish and other reef fish will keep anglers busy on spots 8 to 10 miles out.
-Just a bit further out, if you work around patches of flat rock in 60 to 80 feet of water you’ll find red grouper, vermilion snapper, porgies and lane snapper.
-Fishing on wrecks or artificial reefs in about 80 feet or deeper will give you a shot at yellowtail snapper and possibly an amberjack.
-Wherever you’re fishing you'll want to keep an eye peeled for surface activity while you run out and back because Spanish mackerel might, just might, put in an early appearance off the coast this month, and bonita can crash the party at any time.
-Look for sharks to show up along the beaches toward month's end.
+Gulf anglers will be primarily focused on mixed-bag bottom fishing this month.
+The fish aren’t huge but the action is steady if you drop a bait onto almost any piece of hard bottom from 10 to 35 miles out into the Gulf.
+Mangrove snapper, triggerfish, grunts, sheepshead, porgys, hogfish and other reef fish will keep anglers busy on rock ledges and on artificial reefs 8 to 10 miles out.
+Patches of flat limestone rock in 60 to 90 feet of water will produce red grouper, vermilion snapper, porgies and lane snapper.
+Fishing on wrecks or artificial reefs in about 80 feet or deeper will give you a shot at yellowtail snapper and possibly an amberjack, but remember that amberjack season is closed so these fish are catch-and-release only.
+There are fish besides reef fish on the menu this month.
+For example, a few early-arriving schools of Spanish mackerel might put in an early appearance off the coast this month as they start thinking about making their spring runs, and bonita come and go all winter.
+Look for sharks to show up along the beaches and around anchored shrimp boats toward month's end.